Ialbertine/BookHub_DevOpsProject/test-pipeline.md

 ## **4. Troubleshooting Common Issues**

 ### **If Security Scan Fails:**
-- Check if Trivy or ZAP configurations are correct
+- Check if Trivy configuration is correct
 - Review security scan logs for specific errors

 ### **If npm audit fails:**